ChrisKoenig/eventful-proxy/README.md

 * http://YOURSITENAME.azurewebsites.net/cache/rest/events/search?location=austin&sort_order=popularity&page_size=8&blobname=popular

 Now navigate to you azure storage account.
 There you will find a new container called “events” and within it a file called “popular”.
 If you are not finding a new container or blob you may have a mistake in your ACOUNT_NAME or ACCOUNT_KEY values.

+(There is also a video that walks through these steps here http://www.youtube.com/watch?v=iUzN9P1LXiE )